Dr. Patricia J. Hayes, Psy.D.

 My professional responsibilities include individual counseling, marital/family counseling, crisis intervention, substance abuse and behavioral health case management, employee issues, such as executive and employee coaching and management consultation, and mediation.
 I train and present on topics such as vicarious trauma, orientation, violence prevention, workplace harmony, and stress as well as supervise master level clinicians.
 My passion for the clients I serve extends to advocacy work for all individuals and human rights which span from human trafficking, LGBT, or mental health rights.

-Currently I am honored to be the President Elect for the National Association of Social Workers Ohio Chapter to take office in July of 2015.
-I have an active home life with my husband and two teenage sons, enjoy close relationships my two adult daughters who have ‘launched’.
-I am honored to serve part time on Saturdays with Dr. Patrica Hayes and Associates where I can assist individuals with emotional healing.
+I am honored to serve with Dr. Patricia Hayes and Associates where I can assist individuals with emotional healing.
 I provide therapy to address many issues such as depression, anxiety, substance abuse, mindfulness, stress reduction, relationship issues and healing from emotional, verbal, physical and sexual abuse and neglect.
 I specialize in working with Cognitive Behavioral Therapy Motivational Interviewing, which are enhanced with Mindfulness and a focus on Unconditional Positive Regard for every client.
 I can apply skills with Dialectical behavioral therapy and EMDR (eye movement desensitization and reprocessing) if needed.
 I look forward to meeting with you!

 Marisa Badgley, LPCC, LICDC